MyreMylar/pygame_gui/docs/source/layout_guide.rst

 The first thing to appreciate about anchor targets is that because they are inside the container with the element being positioned, rather than the element being inside of them, the sides we are anchoring to are reversed.
-For example, anchoring the right hand side of our element to be positioned, to the right of the container is straight forward, but if we add an element as a 'right_target' we will actually anchor to the left hand side of this element, for the purposes of positioning.
+For example, anchoring the right hand side of our element to be positioned to the right of the container is straight forward, but if we add an element as a 'right_target' we will actually anchor to the left hand side of this element, for the purposes of positioning.